woshichaochaoguai/Ticket/docs/WINDOWS_DEPLOYMENT.md

 - If ports 5001 or 3000 are blocked by a firewall, open them in Windows Firewall settings.
 - Use `pip list` and `npm list` to verify installed packages.
 - Check the console output for errors when starting either service.
+- If you see `ImportError: attempted relative import with no known parent package`, confirm that `backend/__init__.py` exists and you have pulled the latest code.

 With these steps, you should have a working instance of the AI Support Assistant on Windows Server 2012.